 - People and Planet is a student-led movement that empowers young people with the skills, confidence and knowledge they need to make change happen.
 It offers internships to help candidates gain skills and experience needed for a career in charity work or campaigning.

 - SCOPE offers a range of volunteer opportunities.
 You could become a volunteer befriender or support the charity as a volunteer shop assistant.

 - Teach First runs a two-year leadership development scheme that trains graduates to teach and places them in schools.
-Graduates who take part will come away with a PGCE, the opportunity to take a masters, and a network of friends and associates.
+Graduates who take part will come away with a PGDE (that is worth double the credits of a PGCE), the opportunity to take a masters, and a network of friends and associates.